legends2k/Proto3D/README.md

 # Build

 CMake has many generators.
 Use whatever is comfortable for you, I’ve shown `Unix Makefiles` for its simplicity and ubiquity.
-Check `man cmake-generators`.
+Check `man cmake-generators`.  `Ninja` is perhaps faster.

 ``` shell
 # avoid polluting working tree with build-related files